-Each file must have a descriptive title set in the properties.
-Document titles allow the user to know what the file is going to be about before they open it.
-If it is opened in a browser window, the name of that window will be taken from the document title.
+When a student downloads a PDF from D2L, they either open it in Acrobat viewer or they have it open in a browser window.
+If it is opened in a browser window, the name of that window will be taken from the file name.
+Therefore, ADA compliant files need to have descriptive file names.
 This will help the student recognize which browser window belongs to the file they just opened.